jkomoros/card-web/README.md

 Go to https://console.firebase.google.com.
 Go to the Authentication tab.
 You should see a single row with your username.
 Copy the User UID (the copy button next to it will copy it for you without whitespace).

 Now go to the database tab.
 Tap 'Start Collection'.
 Name it `permissions` and hit next.
 Into the Document ID field, paste your uid you copied in the last step.
 Add a field called `admin`, set it to Boolean, and leave the value as true.
+From now on you won't need to edit permissions directly for other users but can modify them from `/permissions` when logged in as an admin.

 Load https://localhost:8081/maintenance again in your browser.
 You should see a number of buttons.
 Tap **Initial SetUp**.